 For expecting moms and other moms, what would you say to reduce the risk of childhood cancer occurring to the barest?

-What role do you think individuals, government, and others can play in the curbing of childhood cancer in Nigeria?
+What role do you think individuals, government, and the society can play in the curbing of childhood cancer in Nigeria?

 I can tell you categorically that at least one child dies every ten days in Lagos University Teaching Hospital, Oncology department.
 Now, imagine the rate across Lagos and then Nigeria, it is really crazy.
 So individuals, corporate organizations can find families, foundations or NGOs that need their funds and support, help in creating awareness and supporting the cancer journey of these families too.
 It is a collaborative effort.